CI-TRACS/High_Performance_Computing/_episodes/12-hpc-file-systems.md

 &nbsp;

 Lustre is a parallel distributed file system, where file operations are distributed across multiple file system servers.
 In Lustre, storage is divided among multiple servers allowing for ease of scalability and fault tolerance.
-This file system is great for random access performance.
+This file system is great for high speed read/write performance.

 ### NFS File System